Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 The method for dividing the allychain slots into intervals was partly inspired by the desire to allow for a greater amount of allychain diversity, and prevent particularly large and well-funded allychains from hoarding slots.
-By making each period a {{ AXIA: three-month duration but the overall slot a 2-year duration :AXIA }} {{ axialunar: 6-week duration but the overall slot a 1-year duration :axialunar }}, the mechanism can cope with well-funded allychains that will ensure they secure a slot at the end of their lease, while gradually allowing other allychains to enter the ecosystem to occupy the durations that are not filled.
+By making each period a {{ AXIA: three-month duration but the overall slot a 2-year duration :AXIA }}, the mechanism can cope with well-funded allychains that will ensure they secure a slot at the end of their lease, while gradually allowing other allychains to enter the ecosystem to occupy the durations that are not filled.
 For example, if a large, well-funded allychain has already acquired a slot for range 1 - 8, they would be very interested in getting the next slot that